 The best part about these vegan chocolate matcha cupcakes is that they are low in refined sugar, high in fiber, and yet, they taste really good.
 If you can believe it, the matcha frosting is made from a base of raw cashews and sweetened solely with maple syrup.
 Cashew frosting is an easy and healthier alternative to traditional powdered sugar frostings- it takes a few hours to prepare, but it’s definitely worth it.

-Chocolate matcha cupcakes are best stored in the fridge until they’re ready to be eaten, however, I recommend serving them as soon as possible after they’ve been piped.
+Chocolate matcha cupcakes are best stored in the fridge until they’re ready to be eaten; however, I recommend serving them as soon as possible after they’ve been piped.
 Because the frosting is whole food based, it will lose it’s bright colour over time.
-If advanced prep is important, you can bake the cupcakes ahead of time and store them in an airtight container.
-Make the frosting right before you plan to serve the cupcakes to preserve the bright colour.
+Also, if advanced prep is important, you can bake the cupcakes ahead of time and store them in an airtight container.
+You can then make the frosting right before you plan to serve the cupcakes to preserve the bright colour.

 For this recipe, I recommend using a high speed blender for getting the frosting to the perfect smooth consistency.
 Moreover, I also recommend using a premium or ceremonial grade matcha; this will impart a gorgeous green colour and lots of green tea flavour.
 I’ve chosen to pipe the frosting with a large open star tip, however, here’s a really great tutorial on how to pipe buttercream roses…seriously, how beautiful would they be!?

 - 1 tbsp flax meal + 2 tbsp water